Jack Suwinski Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in MLB.
+- The Phillies pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Phillies' 4.02 team ERA ranks 11th across all league pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.03).

-- His last appearance was on Thursday against the New York Mets, when the left-hander tossed 6 2/3 innings, surrendering four earned runs while allowing five hits.
+- In his last time out on Saturday against the New York Mets, the right-hander tossed seven innings, giving up three earned runs while surrendering eight hits.

-- The 28-year-old has amassed a 3.89 ERA and 8.6 strikeouts per nine innings in 21 games this season, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.